lillejohn22/Let345/LET375_lab_2/src/README.txt

 ----------------------------------------------------------------------------------------------

 Task 4: Generic compare class method
-The task description did not explain how strings were to be compared, so we decided to compare them according to number of characters.
-This would also have the same results as the example in the description.

 The argument comparator is used to compare elements within the two individual argument collections to obtain the maximum and minimum elements.
-Then the argument comparator is used once more to compare the maximum element from collection c1 with the minimium element from collection c2.
+Then the argument comparator is used once more to compare the maximum element from collection c1 with the minimum element from collection c2.

-For comparing both integers and strings, we use the standard compare() method from the Integer class.

 Task 5: A generic filter method
 IsEven class implements Predicate interface and needs to implement the test() method.
 In this method, the isEven()